maibennett/sta235/exampleSite/content/Syllabus/course_policies/_index.en.md

 	If you have a question about content covered in a class session or assigned reading, about instructions for a homework assignment, about the intuition behind a knowledge check question, about R, or something similar: post your question on Canvas.
 If you have a question, it is likely that other students are wondering the same thing.
 Canvas is monitored regularly by the TAs and instructors and will often be the fastest way to get help.
 Students are also able to post responses to peers’ questions and we encourage you to do so.

 I also decided to put an Easter egg in this syllabus, to see whether students actually read it or not!
-So, if you have read this far, please post the link to your favorite dog GIF [here](https://forms.gle/Rtk3cDWXyns9UyXQ7).
+So, if you have read this far, please post a link to your favorite dog GIF [here](https://forms.gle/Rtk3cDWXyns9UyXQ7).

 ### COLLABORATION, STUDY PARTNERS/GROUPS, AND ACADEMIC INTEGRITY